angelhumano/google_analytics_cert_capstone/README.md

 - Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
 - Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
 As a junior data analyst on this team for six months, I've been learning about Bellabeat's mission and business goals and how I can assist in achieving them.

-What is the problem you are trying to solve?
+What is the problem that I am trying to solve?

-- Analyze smart device usage data (in the market) in order to gain insight into how people are already using their smart devices.
+- Analyze smart device usage data (in the market) in order to gain insight into how people are already using their smart devices
-- Analysis of Bellabeat’s available consumer data would reveal more opportunities for growth.
+- Discover insights to unlock growth opportunities

 How can your insights drive business decisions?

 - Trends can inform Bellabeat marketing strategy